DefinityTeam/website/README.md

 ## Introduction
 This repository hosts the Definity website.
 It's made entirely in [TypeScript](https://typescriptlang.org)/JavaScript using [Express](https://expressjs.com) and [EJS](https://ejs.co), to make hosting it yourself easier.

-By default, it runs on port 80 (as is standard), but you can modify it on the first line of `src/index.ts` / `dist/index.js`.
+By default, it runs on port 80 (as is standard), but you can modify it on the first line of `src/index.ts` / `dist/index.js`. **These values are ignored in production.
+Please make sure ports 80 and 443 are available.**

 ## Running
 Open a terminal, and setup if you haven't done `git clone` yet: